-State and federal laws guarantee New York professionals the right to be paid for all of the hours they have worked.
+State and federal laws guarantee your right to be paid for all of the hours you have worked.
 Unfortunately, employers often attempt to violate these laws as a cost-cutting measure.

 Key Laws Affecting New York Employees

 The federal minimum wage is only $7.25 per hour, but states are free to set higher minimum wages when deemed appropriate.

 The Minimum Wage Act (Article 19 of the New York State Labor Law) requires that all employees in the state of New York earn at least $11.80 an hour beginning December 31, 2019.
 In New York City, the minimum wage is $15.00 per hour for all size businesses.
 In Nassau, Suffolk, and Westchester counties, employees must be paid at least $13.00 per hour.

 There are a few exemptions to minimum wage laws, such as tipped employees, seasonal employees, teenagers, and employees with disabilities that affect the quality of their work.
 However, minimum wage laws apply to the vast majority of professionals in New York.